Types of socialism: Arab socialism

 The Arab Socialist Ba'ath Party has ruled Syria under the Assad Family and Iraq under Saddam Hussein based on a tradition of secular, non-Marxist socialism.
 Ba'thist beliefs combine Arab socialism, nationalism, and pan-Arabism.
 The mostly secular ideology often contrasts with that of other Arab governments in the Middle East, which sometimes lean towards Islamism and theocracy.
 The Ba'athists have persecuted socialists in their own countries.
-In Iraq, the American Central Intelligence Agency assisted Iraq with a list of communists to eliminate, effectively wiping them out.
+In Iraq, the American Central Intelligence Agency assisted Iraq with a list of communists to eliminate.
 Socialist Lynn Walsh argues that the Iraqi Ba'athists promoted capitalists from within the party and outside the country.

 The Arab Socialist Ba'ath Party, also known as the Ba'ath Party (حزب البعث العربي الاشتراكي), is a secularist pan-Arabist political party that synthesizes Arab nationalism and Arab socialism.
 It opposes Western imperialism and calls for the ethnic "awakening" or "resurrection" of the Arab people into a single united state.
 Ba'ath, also spelled as Ba'th or Baath, means resurrection or renaissance.
 The party's motto, "Unity, Liberty, Socialism" (wahda, hurriya, ishtirakiya), was inspired by the French Jacobin political doctrine linking national unity and social equity.
 In the slogan, "unity" refers to Arab unity, "liberty" emphasizes being free from foreign control and interference, and "socialism" refers to Arab socialism, not European-style Marxism or communism.

-The party was founded in Damascus, Syria, in 1940 by the Syrian intellectuals Michel Aflaq and Salah al-Bitar, and since its inception, it has established branches in different Arab countries, although the only countries it has ever held power in are Syria and Iraq.
+The party was founded in Damascus, Syria, in 1940 by the Syrian intellectuals Michel Aflaq and Salah al-Bitar, and it has since established branches in different Arab countries, although the only countries it has ever held power in are Syria and Iraq.
 Aflaq and al-Bitar both studied at the Sorbonne in the early 1930s, at a time when centre-left positivism was still the dominant ideology amongst France's academic elite.
 The Ba'ath party included a significant number of Christian Arabs among its founding members.
 For them, a resolutely nationalist and secular political framework was a suitable way to avoid a faith-based Islamic orientation and to give non-Muslims full acknowledgement as citizens.

 In 1955, a coup d'état by the military against the historical leadership of Aflaq and al-Bitar led the Syrian and Iraqi parties to split into rival organizations—the Qutriyun (Regionalist) Syria-based party and the Qawmiyuri (Nationalist) Iraq-based party.
 Both Ba'ath parties kept their names and maintained parallel structures, but became so antagonistic that the Syrian Ba'ath government became the only Arab government to support non-Arab Iran against Iraq during the Iran–Iraq War.
 In Syria, the Ba'ath Party has had a monopoly on political power since the party's 1963 coup.
 Ba'athists seized power in Iraq in 1963, but were deposed months later.
 They returned to power in a 1968 coup and remained the sole party of government until the 2003 Iraq invasion.
 Since then, the party has been banned in Iraq.